Agnes Kalibata: Political positions

 Kalibata has been instrumental in advocating for gender equality in Rwanda, emphasizing the economic benefits of encouraging women to play a more public role in society as Rwanda recovered from the 1994 Rwandan genocide that killed 800,000 people in three months and left Rwanda's population 60% female.

 Honors and awards

 In 2012, Kalibata was awarded the Yara Prize (now called the Africa Food Prize), which recognizes an outstanding individual or institution leading the effort to change the reality of farming in Africa.

 In 2018, the University of Liege, Belgium awarded her an honorary doctorate for distinguished leadership (2018).

 She was the recipient of the 2019 NAS Public Welfare Medal: described by the National Academies of Sciences as its most prestigious award, this medal is awarded annually to a scientist using science for the public good.

+In October 2024 Dr. Agnes Kalibata received the Justus von Liebig-Award for World Nutrition by the Foundation fiat panis from Germany for her outstanding achievements in the fight against hunger and rural poverty.